appacademy/redux_workshop/part_2.md

 ### `TodosReducer`

 The last step here is to teach our `TodosReducer` how to handle the "RECEIVE_ALL_TODOS" action.
-This should be a fairly straightforward situation, all we need to do is return the array of todos attached to the object!
+This should be a fairly straightforward situation - all we need to do is return the array of todos attached to the action object!

 ```js
 case "RECEIVE_ALL_TODOS":